18F/eng-hiring/_pages/resume-review.md

 title: Resume review guide
 ---

-This is a guide for staff conducting resume review.
+This is a guide for staff conducting resume review (or, in formal speak "crediting").

-Resume reviews should be **quick** -- you should aim to spend maybe 3-5 minutes per resume (less, even just a minute or two, for clearly unqualified candidates).
-You can’t tell a great deal about a candidate from a resume, so resume review is really about sorting candidates into rough "highly-qualified"/"maybe qualified"/"not qualified" buckets.
+Your main goal as a resume reviewer is to be **quick** and **fair**.
+You should aim to spend 5-10 minutes per candidate, and this guide will help you figure out how to do that.

-Each position will come with a guide to "scoring" the application (the formal term for this is a "crediting plan").
-This'll tell you about the specalized experience required for the job, and will produce a "score" that prioritizes who'll move on to phone screen.
+Each position will come with a scoring rubric (the formal term for this is a "crediting plan").
+This is how we get fairness out of the process: this guide gives the specific experience and qualifications required for the job, and lets you review resumes against a consistent set of requirements.

-Before you begin a review session, [remind yourself to watch out for unconcious bias](./unconcious-bias.md).
+Before you begin a review session, [remind yourself to watch out for unconscious bias](./unconcious-bias.md).
 Humans are not only biased, but we're almost never realize that we're being biased.
-However, when we realize and accept bias, and recognize it, we can be on the lookout for bias and it'll be less likely to unconciously guide our decisions.
+However, when we realize and accept bias, and recognize it, we can be on the lookout for bias and it'll be less likely to unconsciously guide our decisions.

+## Crediting plans

+Each position comes with a *crediting plan* -- a formal resume review rubric that we use to "score" resumes and separate applications into a set that'll move on to interviews, and a set we'll reject.

+Check the sidebar for links to all the ones we have for engineering roles, and for convenient single-page checklists you can print out and use while reviewing resumes if you like.

+These guides are rather formal, so let's walk through what they look like.
+The relevant part of the guide for resume review purposes is the "crediting plan".
+The crediting plan breaks down into several *competencies*, with each competency having several *criteria*.
+As you review the resume, you're looking for evidence of these criteria.
+At the end, the application gets scored based on how many of each criteria are demonstrated, according to a scoring guide in the crediting plan.
+Note that there's a different crediting plan for each GS-level.

+Here's an example, from the Backend Engineer crediting plan, GS-15 version:

+> **Software Engineering Technical Experience**: Ability to use software engineering technologies to deliver technical solutions and products.

+> **Criteria for Job Readiness:**
+>
+> - Cites software development experience using Python, Ruby, Javascript/Node.js, and/or Go.
+> - Cites experience using relational databases such as PostgreSQL, MySQL, Oracle, SQLServer, etc, and/or programming in > SQL.
+> - Cites experience using Unix-based operating systems (e.g. Linux, macOS, BSD, etc).
+> - Cites experience with Git/Mercurial/etc. or Github/Bitbucket/etc.-based software development workflow.
+> - Cites experience developing web applications that are database-backed, highly-interactive, serve large numbers of users > (100,000+), have scalability or performance concerns, and/or have high uptime or availability requirements.
+Simple, > hand-built web sites do not qualify.
+> - Cites experience with test-driven development and/or software testing tools such as PyUnit, JUnit, Rspec, Travis, > Circle CI, Pytest, Jest, Mocha, Selenium, etc.

+> **Evaluation (20 points total)**
+>
+> - (20) Yes, the candidate has studied this exact subject before, have done exactly what the job demands, and have > mastered all the tools and skills needed.
+(Demonstrates 4+ of the Criteria for Job Readiness at the GS-15 level)
+> - (14) Yes, the candidate likely has the skills, education and/or experience to be job ready.
+(Demonstrates 2-3 of the > Criteria for Job Readiness at the GS-15 level)
+> - (0) No, the candidate does not have the skills, education and/or experience to be job ready.
+(Demonstrates 0-1 Criteria > for Job Readiness)

+So, as you review the resume, you'll be looking for evidence of the things cited in the "criteria for job readiness" section: specific programming languages, relational databases, source control, etc. If the candidate meets 4 or more of those criteria, they'd get the full 20 points for this section.
+If the only have 2-3, they'd get 14 points.
+Just 1, or none?
+0 points.

+(These numbers and point values will be the same for each competency, and we're going to try to keep them consistent throughout all the engineering roles.)

+It's hard to find "hard proof" of any of this on a resume, so don't concern yourself too much with quantifying exactly *how much* experience someone has, or how *well* they've done these things.
+If they mention the experience required, it counts.
+The interview process should shake out how *well* they know these things.

 ## How to review a resume

-(FIXME below here)
+OK, you've got the crediting plan; how do you use it to review a resume?

-It may seem daunting to try to answer these questions in under 5 minutes, but if you’re consistent and follow a simple checklist, you can blaze through and get good results quickly.
-You should look for the following things, in this order:
+It may seem daunting to try to work through this guide in under 10 minutes, but if you’re consistent and follow a simple workflow, you can blaze through and get good results quickly.

+When you look at a resume, look at the following things, in this order:

 1. Job history: titles, dates, companies, and career progression
 2. Responsibilities and accomplishments
 3. Relevant experience
-4. “Bonus items”: education, open source, volunteerism, etc.
+4. “Bonus items”: education, open source, volunteer work, etc.

 (More details on what to look for in each section below.)

-This order’s deliberate: the first couple items are quick, and can help to quickly spot unqualified candidates. \#3 is the hardest, and will reveal more about potentially-qualified candidates.
-The last is least important, but can add “bonus points” to an already-strong resume.
+This order’s deliberate: the first couple items are quick, and will help "orient" you to the candidate's overall experience, and help focus where you look for the rest. \#3 is the hardest, and will reveal the most detail.
+The last is least important, and you can skip it if you've already got a clearly qualified applicant.
+But for those on the edge, these parts can add a bit of extra experience that pushes someone over.

-Remember that you’re reviewing a candidate’s entire submission package, which’ll include a resume and some Q&A, and possibly other links/files etc. Make sure to scan the whole package for info that’s there, but maybe not on the cover letter.
-(But [*see above for an important caveat about social media*](#correcting-for-unconscious-bias)!)
+Remember that you’re reviewing a candidate’s entire submission package, which’ll include a resume and some Q&A, and possibly other links (e.g. to LinkedIn, a Github profile, etc).
+Make sure to scan the whole package for info that’s there, but maybe not on the cover letter.
+(But see [correcting for unconscious bias](./unconcious-bias.md) for an important note about avoiding social media).

-You’ll want to have the job description and crediting plan open in front of you; that'll tell you what to look for.
+You’ll want to have the crediting plan open in front of you as you proceed.
+You may want to print out the single-page checklist for the relevant position and grade level, and use it to mark off experience as you go.

 ### 1. Review job history